 Grandparents play a crucial role in your child’s life: whether it’s by helping to care for them at busy times or by being a reliable source of sweets, treats and love!

-But despite the easing of some restrictions, it’s important to keep people safe and luckily, there are many ways to keep your child’s relationship with their grandparents strong.
+But despite the vaccine rollout and easing of restrictions, it’s important to keep people safe and luckily, there are many ways to keep your child’s relationship with their grandparents strong.

 Here are a few ideas: